 Temperature Effects

-As discussed in Chapter 6, Surface Water Quality, the effect of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Tables 6-12a through 6-12d).
+As discussed in Chapter 6, the effects of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Tables 6-12a through 6-12d).
 Temperature-related effects of Alternatives 1A, 1B, 2, and 3 on white sturgeon at the release site would be minimal.

 There would be no temperature-related effects of Sites Reservoir releases in the Yolo Bypass via the CBD and in the Sacramento River below the Yolo Bypass under Alternatives 1A, 1B, 2, and 3 because no white sturgeon would be present in these locations during August through October when the Yolo Bypass would receive Sites Reservoir releases.